WAaronD/FreeWILLI_wasd/README.md

 🎯: **Multi-Target Tracking** – Track multiple sources in real-time using a novel hybrid cluster-filter approach.

-🧠: **Neural Network Inference** – Runtime environment for running machine learning models for classification and analysis.
+🧠: **Neural Network Inference** – Run machine learning models for classification and analysis.

  Originally developed for real-time marine mammal monitoring, FreeWILLI is adaptable for a wide range of applications.
 Feel free to leverage and customize this software for your needs!